 Commonly recognized as one of the most dreaded injuries in sports, an ACL injury can sideline an athlete for an entire season, requiring surgery and a long rehabilitation process.
 To get back in the game, athletes have to overcome significant emotional stress as they work to recover from the physical injury.

-What To Expect During A Torn ACL Recovery
+What Happens During The ACL Recovery Timeline?

 Cameron Lancaster, a forward for Louisville City FC, is experiencing this emotional roller coaster for the second time in his soccer career, as he recovers from surgery to repair both his ACL and meniscus after an injury during a practice in April.
 He recovered from ACL surgery on his left knee in November 2013.
 After surgery at Baptist Health La Grange, he is undergoing physical therapy and athletic training at Baptist Health Sports Medicine, the team’s sports medicine provider for the team.